-&lt;sup>152 See Figure 8.
+153 See Figure 8.
 Housing projects proposed through public engagement.

 Table 41.
-Comparison of Housing Program Activities to Written Proposals Submitted 153
+Comparison of Housing Program Activities to Written Proposals Submitted154

-A total of 120 project proposals were submitted for projects related to Economic Development.
-Table 42 demonstrates a comparison between the percentage of the economic development budget dedicated to each program proposed in the initial Action Plan with the percentage of written project proposals (as compared to the total number of economic development projects proposed) related to each economic development program.
-As an effort to jumpstart construction and economic activity to expedite recovery efforts, PRDOH has chosen to dedicate a higher percentage of the Economic Development budget, when compared to the project proposal submissions, to the Small Business Financing and Construction Revolving Loan programs.
-Economic Development project proposals which are not addressed by programs outlined in this Action Plan, demonstrated by the "Other" bar, may be considered under future funding allocations.
-The chart represents a comparison of activity types only and does not address funding levels or funding requests.
-Significant unmet financial need remains in most categories.
+A total of 120 project proposals were submitted for projects related to Economic Development.155 Table 42 demonstrates a comparison between the percentage of the economic development budget dedicated to each program proposed in the initial Action Plan with the percentage of written project proposals (as compared to the total number of economic development projects proposed) related to each economic development program.
+As an effort to jumpstart construction and economic activity to expedite recovery

-Home Repair, Reconstruction, or Relocation (R3) program proposals percentage includes the following project proposal categories: "Rehabilitate or reconstruct homes in place", "Construction of new residential units", "Acquisition of available or public nuisance properties", "Demolition of homes in the floodplain" and "Relocation of families out of high-risk areas"

-&lt;sup>154 See Figure 9, Economic projects proposed through public engagement.
+154 Home Repair, Reconstruction, or Relocation (R3) program proposals percentage includes the following project proposal categories: "Rehabilitate or reconstruct homes in place", "Construction of new residential units", "Acquisition of available or public nuisance properties", "Demolition of homes in the floodplain" and "Relocation of families out of high-risk areas" 155 See Figure 9, Economic projects proposed through public engagement.